bitpusher2k/M365IRScripts/README.md

 Scripts in this collection are organized roughly in the order in which they are used during the course of a BEC investigation and response.

-All scripts that output reports by default do so to a new folder named "Investigation" on the current user's desktop, in a subfolder with the name of the primary domain of tenant under investigation.
-The prompt for this can be skipped by setting -OutputFolder parameter to "Default" when running a script.
+All scripts that output reports do so to a folder named "Investigation" on the current user's desktop (this can be overridden by setting -OutputFolder parameter to desired path when running a script.), in a subfolder created with the name of the primary domain of tenant under investigation.

 General playbook steps for investigating & remediating a BEC incident in M365.
+IR scripts can be iterated through to support the investigation as it progresses.

 1. Contain incident - block sign-in to known or suspected compromised accounts and initiate password resets.
 Check user roles and mailbox permissions, and expand scope of incident accordingly.
 2. Retrieve and review account logs - start with sign-in logs, audit logs, inbox rules, mailbox audit logs.
+Hydra-Collect.ps1 script can be used to collect some initial setting & log information.
 3. Check built-in protections - Entra ID risk detections and Microsoft Defender alerts/incidents/quarantine
 4. Review tenant Enterprise Applications, impacted account MFA methods, registered devices, changes to OneDrive files and junk mail configurations.
 5. Pivot through logs following events from known malicious/suspicious to find related events - Chronology is the first element of induction; topology is the second.
 Link events by proximity in time and proximity in source.